 For the Big Spender: A GPS with Safety Features

-If the hiker on your list likes to go solo or head out on bigger adventures, a Garmin InReach is the perfect gift.
+If the you like to go solo or head out on bigger adventures, a Garmin InReach is a must-have safety tool.
 This GPS device also has the capabilities to contact emergency services and reach out to home to let loved ones know you’re okay.
 Cheaper modles, like the InReach Mini, offer the same sattelite communiction, but without GPS mapping capabilities.
 Remember, a subscription is required, but this the gold standard of emergency GPS devices.

 A Buff Headband

 This multi-functional headband brings you everything from keeping warm to wicking sweat.
 It even can double as a camping pillow.
 When it comes to multi-use headbands, no one does it better than Buff.
 Show off your personal style with the many different colors, patterns, and uses.